Ambigram: Palindromes

 Ambigrams are sorts of visual palindromes.
 Some words turn upside down, others are symmetrical through a mirror.
 Natural ambigram palindromes exist, like the words "wow", "malayalam" (Dravidian language), or the biotechnology company Noxxon that possesses a palindromic name associated to a rotational ambigram logo.
 But some words are natural ambigrams, though not palindromes in the literary acception, like "bud" for example, because b and d are different letters.
-As a result, some words and sentences are good candidates for ambigrammists, but not for palindromists, and reciprocally, since the constraint slightly differ.
+As a result, some words and sentences are good candidates for ambigrammists, but not for palindromists, and reciprocally, since the constraints differ slightly.
 Authors of ambigrams also benefit from a certain flexibility by playing on the typeface and graphical adjustments to influence the reading of their visual palindromes.

 Oulipo, workshop of potential literature, seeks to create works using constrained writing techniques.
 Georges Perec, French novelist and member of the Oulipo group, designed a rotational ambigram, that he called "vertical palindrome".
 Sibylline, the sentence "Andin Basnoda a une épouse qui pue" in French means "Andin Basnoda has a smelly wife".
 Perec did not care about punctuation spaces, but his creation flips easily with a classical font like Arial.

 Visual palindromes sometimes perfectly illustrate literary contents.
 The American author Dan Brown incorporated John Langdon's designs into the plot of his bestseller Angels & Demons, and his fictional character Robert Langdon's surname was a homage to the ambigram artist.

 The fantasy novel Abarat, written and illustrated by Clive Barker, features an ambigram of the title on its cover.